kylelix7/jekyll-now/_posts/2019-04-14-Game Theory.md

 In Markov games, player i's Q values are defined over states and action vectors rather than state-action pairs (Greenwald 2003).
 However, in Markov game, there need not be policy profile which maximize all players' respective rewards simultaneously.
 So objective to maximize respective reward may not be resulting in a viable policy in a game environment.

-## different value functions can be used to solve Markov game
+### different value functions can be used to solve Markov game

 - Littman's minmax
-- Hu and Wellman's value function according to Nash equilibrium in general sum game
+- Hu and Wellman's value function according to Nash equilibrium.
+This generizes the minimax strategies in zero-sum games.
+This value function need not be well-defined as NE need not be singleton.
+(Greenwald 2003)

-- 4 Correlated Equilibrium value functions (Greenwald 2003)
+- 4 Correlated Equilibrium value functions (Greenwald 2003).
+This is also not well-defined.